 The Andean Porphyries 2017-18 International Study Tour has been designed to visit a selection of the most significant porphyry Cu-Mo, Cu-Mo-Zn, Cu-Au and Au systems and provinces, from Jurassic to Pliocene in age and from Chile to Colombia, including 'classic' porphyry, porphyry-breccia, porphyry-skarn, porphyry-epithermal deposits and their supergene oxide and sulphide derivatives.

 The tour had originally been designed to extend from Monday 24 April to Thursday 25 May 2017, straddling the proEXPLO 2017 conference in Lima from 8 to 10 May.
-However due in part to the length of the program, and to some last minute weather related and political developments that precluded some deposits being visited in 2017, but also the considerable interest received, it was decided to split the tour into two more compact parts in 2017 in 2018.
+However due in part to the length of the program, and to some last minute weather related and political developments that precluded some deposits being visited in 2017, but also taking into account the considerable interest in the tour, it was decided to split the tour into two more compact parts in 2017 in 2018 as follows:

 The first part was conducted as Andean Porphyries 2017, between Sunday 23 and Saturday 29 April, 2017 and only included the Chilean segment of the tour.

 The second part, which is under consideration, involves rescheduling the remainder of the tour in Peru, Ecuador and Colombia to June 2018 (to reduce the possibility of weather related impacts) as a more compact Andean Porphyries 2018 - if the mines/projects involved (or alternatives) agree when asked.

 Those commencing at the beginning of Andean Porphyries 2017, assembled in central Santiago, Chile, at Noon on Sunday 23 April, 2017, at the meeting point designated by PGC prior to the start of the tour.
 The Tour technical program ended in Antofagasta, Chile, on the morning of Saturday 29 April, 2017.